 - (a) If it doesn't say you can do it assume you can't ... ask and find out!
-It is YOUR responsibility!!! - (b) If you desire change go through the proper channels as outlined in the book! - (c) Understand the mission statement. - (d) Race in the class you desire for your level of budget and technology you wish.
-Don't try and bring the High cost class to a LOW cost class, go to the high cost class.
+It is YOUR responsibility!!! - (b) If you desire change go through the proper channels as outlined in the book! - (c) Understand the mission statement, and the Q.D.S Triangle - (d) Race in the class you desire for your level of budget and technology you wish.
+Don't try and bring the High cost class to a LOW cost class, go to the high cost class, or the higher technology class. - (e) ANY RULES CHANGES WILL BE PUBLISHED IN TRANSMISSIONS DURING THE SEASON.